Hanhpt23/Hanhpt23.github.io/README.md

 # Insect Detection Using Deep Learning Network

 ### In agriculture, insect pests are always one of the main factors affecting product quality.
-Accurate detecting insect pests can help famers to prevent it's effectives and improve their product quality.
+Accurate detecting insect pests can help famers to prevent it's effectives and improve their product.
 In this project, we propose a novel method that enables the automatic detection of insect pests.